 To keep things focused, common gateway patterns are omitted, including:

-- CloudWatch logging (cloudwatchLogGroupArn)
+- CloudWatch logging configuration (cloudwatchLogGroupArn)

 - Bandwidth throttling (averageUploadRateLimitInBitsPerSec, averageDownloadRateLimitInBitsPerSec)